sourovchandradas/linux-basic-for-security/Week-04/Day-06/That-day-learning.md

 ### 1. ⚙️ Introduction: The Need for Anonymity and Security

 * **Current Internet Surveillance Landscape:** Nearly everything done on the internet is tracked by commercial entities (e.g., Google) and state surveillance agencies (e.g., NSA).
-Activities are recorded, analyzed, and monetized.
+Activities are recorded, indexed, and mined.
 * **Critical Need:** Hackers, security professionals, and privacy-conscious individuals must understand how to limit tracking and remain anonymous.
 * **Four Core Methods for Anonymous Navigation:**
 1. The Onion Router (Tor) Network
 2. Proxy Servers
 3. Virtual Private Networks (VPNs)
 4. Private Encrypted Email / Messaging

-* **Important Caveat:** No single method guarantees 100% protection.
+* **Important Caveat:** No single method guarantees $100\%$ protection.
 Given enough time and resources, anything can be tracked.
 These tools significantly increase the adversary's difficulty level.

 ---